Amund Rasmussen Skarholt

 He was elected to the Norwegian Parliament from Sør-Trøndelag in 1934, and was re-elected on four occasions.
 During his fifth term, he died.
 He was then replaced by Jenny Lund.

-Skarholt was a member of Orkdal municipality council between 1919 and 1951.
+Skarholt was a member of the municipal council of Orkdal Municipality between 1919 and 1951.
 He served most of this time as a member of the executive committee.